- Download our Moving to Germany Guide (PDF)

-Expats from elsewhere in Europe or North America have little trouble adjusting to their new surroundings, but there are a few things that expats will need to get used to.
+Expats from elsewhere in Europe or North America have little trouble adjusting to their new surroundings in Germany, but there are a few things in German culture that may take some getting used to.

-Taking some time to learn about local cultural norms and having a basic knowledge of German will help expats overcome culture shock in Germany.
+We recommend taking the time to learn about local cultural norms and having a basic knowledge of German, which will certainly go some way in helping expats overcome culture shock in Germany.

 Language barrier in Germany

-Many expats find that getting to grips with German is their biggest cultural hurdle.
-Although many Germans speak English as a second language, there's no guarantee that everyone expats meet will be able to speak it fluently.
+Many expats find that getting to grips with the German language is their biggest cultural hurdle.
+Although many Germans speak English as a second language, there's no guarantee that everyone an expat comes across will be able to speak it fluently or even basically.

 It's a good idea for expats to take some German lessons before they move.
 Being able to speak a few basic phrases is advantageous in a working environment and will make socialising with locals easier.

 Germans usually appreciate it when foreigners try to communicate in their language and are often willing to help new arrivals improve their language skills.